Xia-heng/Tree-broad-learning-system/README.md

-《Tree Broad Learning System for Small Data Modeling》
+#《Tree Broad Learning System for Small Data Modeling》
                                               ---Author by _heng xia_
-===
-▶_Basic information introduction_
+##▶Basic information introduction
----
 This is a MATLAB code for a TBLS approach.
-Note: if anyone using this code, please cited the follow information: `#0969DA`
+Note: if anyone using this code, please cited the follow information:
 H. Xia, J. Tang, W. Yu and J. Qiao, "Tree Broad Learning System for Small Data Modeling," IEEE Transactions on Neural Networks and Learning Systems, vol. 35, no. 7, pp. 8909-8923, July 2024, doi: 10.1109/TNNLS.2022.3216788.

-▶Description for code
+##▶Description for code
 ---
 ● **Environment clear** (Users do not need to make any modifications)
 ● **Import data** (Users need to make modifications according to special task)